HermessNRJ/HermessNRJ/README.md

 # Hi, I'm Rémi 👋

 ## I am currently a future graduate of an engineering degree from ESIEE Paris in Cybersecurity of information systems.
-I am currently working in <b>the MicroSOC of Orange Cyberdefense.</b>
+I am currently working in <b>the Micro-SOC of Orange Cyberdefense.</b>
 - I'm living in Paris and near Valence in Drôme

 ### Connect with me: